Jakub Kochanowski

-Jakub Kochanowski (born 17 July 1997) is a Polish professional volleyball player.
-He is a member of the Poland national team, a participant in the Olympic Games Tokyo 2020, 2018 World Champion, and the 2021 Champions League winner.
-At the professional club level, he plays for Asseco Resovia.
+Jakub Kochanowski (born 17 July 1997) is a Polish professional volleyball player who plays as a middle blocker for Projekt Warsaw and the Poland national team.
+Kochanowski is a silver medallist in the 2024 Summer Olympics and is the 2018 World Champion and the 2021 Champions League winner with ZAKSA.

 Career

-Clubs
+Club

 On 10 May 2018, after a successful season in Indykpol AZS Olsztyn, and achieving 4th place in the league, he was announced as a new player of PGE Skra Bełchatów.
 In 2020, Kochanowski joined ZAKSA Kędzierzyn-Koźle.